 The Educational Studies major prepares you to explore your passions for working with learners.
 Because you will not obtain a teaching license through this degree, you will graduate equipped to work with students in settings like alternative schools, preschools, camps, guidance counseling, and more.

-Through school field experiences, practicums, and education conferences, you will invest your life into researching and implementing better educational practices for future generations.
+Through school field experiences, practicums, and education conferences, you will learn how to invest your life into researching and implementing better educational practices for future generations.